biemster/gtts/README.md

 It's not a full application, but it will write out raw audio to stdout which can then be piped to for example ALSA or SoX.

 ##### Prepare:
-Get a copy of googletts-\<version\>.tar.xz, 14.8 is the latest at the time of this writing (although it's the same as 14.7).
+Get a copy of googletts-\<version\>.tar.xz, 14.9 is the latest at the time of this writing (although it's the same as 14.7 and 14.8).
 The `main` branch tries to keep up with the latest version, but if it turns out that it does not work with the newest googletts version, checkout a previous version branch like `v14.6` and download the corresponding googletts tarball.
 Google will give good results where to find it.
 Unpack at least one of the `zvoice` files (which are just zip files, `unzip` can handle them), and have the `path_prefix` variable in the code point at it.